Celle: Nazi era

 During Kristallnacht, the anti-Jewish pogrom in Nazi Germany on 9/10 November 1938, the synagogue in Celle was saved from complete destruction only because it was in a very narrow lane and there would have been a risk to the adjacent leather factory and other parts of the historical city centre with its old wooden houses.

 On 1 April 1939 Altenhäusen, Klein Hehlen, Neuenhäusen, Vorwerk and Wietzenbruch were incorporated into Celle.
-When World War II broke out, two serious Allied bombings occurred during the bombing of Celle: one on 22 February when the Celle railway station was attacked as a part of Operation Clarion and on 8 April 1945, when 2.2% of the town was destroyed, especially the industrial areas and railway freight terminal.
+Towards the end of World War II, two serious Allied bombings occurred during the bombing of Celle: one on 22 February when the Celle railway station was attacked as a part of Operation Clarion and on 8 April 1945, when 2.2% of the town was destroyed, especially the industrial areas and railway freight terminal.
 A train in which about 4,000 prisoners were being transported to the nearby Bergen-Belsen concentration camp was hit.
 The attack claimed hundreds of casualties, but some of the prisoners managed to escape into the nearby woods.
 SS guards and Celle citizens participated in the so-called 'Celle hare hunt' (Celler Hasenjagd).
 The 'hunt' claimed several hundred dead and went on until 10 April 1945 and represented the darkest chapter in Celle's history.
 The exact number of victims has not been determined.
 Several of the perpetrators were later tried and convicted of this war crime.
 A memorial with an information board and a copper-beech tree was inaugurated in Triftanlagen park on 8 April 1992.
 The German word for copper-beech is Blutbuche, meaning blood beech.

 About 2.2% of Celle (67 houses) was destroyed in the Second World War.
 550 houses were heavily damaged and 614 were slightly damaged.
 Celle was spared from further destruction by surrendering without a fight to advancing allied troops on 12 April 1945, so that the historical city centre and the castle survived the war completely unscathed.